sokorototo/texticide/README.md

 ]
 ```

 First we need to build our `Diction` instance, what our `Sanitizer` can recognize.
 The first parameter is the name of the instance.
 This is useful for scoping, seen later.
 The second parameter is an array of object literals ( words ) that contain `id`, `level` and `patterns` properties.
-[Explained here.]()
+[Explained here.](https://github.com/sokorototo/texticide#usage)  `patterns`, this is because a word can have multiple patterns that may not fit into one Regular Expression hence needing an array of Regular Expressions.

 ```javascript
 const Texticide = require("texticide");